sukeke0/Reversi/README.md

-# othello
+# Reversi
-Simple Othello of javascript
+Simple Reversi of javascript